Vito Vitale

-Salvatore "Vito" Vitale ([salvaˈtoːre ˈviːto viˈtaːle]; born June 20, 1959 in Partinico), also known as Fardazza, is a member of the Sicilian Mafia.
+Salvatore "Vito" Vitale ([salvaˈtoːre ˈviːto viˈtaːle]; born 20 June 1959, in Partinico), also known as Fardazza, is a member of the Sicilian Mafia.
 For a while he was considered the heir of Totò Riina and was closely connected to Leoluca Bagarella.

 Mafia career

 Vitale was born in Partinico (Palermo Province).
 He was the youngest of three brothers.
 His brothers Leonardo (27.10.1955) and Michele Vitale (21.05.1957) are mafiosi as well.
 His first arrest was for stealing vegetables, a rather trivial crime for a future mafia boss.
-On May 18, 1985 an arrest warrant was issued for arms trafficking.
+On 18 May 1985, an arrest warrant was issued for arms trafficking.
 After the arrest of his brother Leonardo Vitale, Vito became the head of the family.

 He allied himself to the Corleonesi clan, headed by Totò Riina.
-His rise in the ranks of Cosa Nostra was due to his proven abilities as a killer and his close connection to Leoluca Bagarella, Riina’s brother in law.
-"He shoots like a god, and is not afraid of anything," according to a pentito – a mafioso turned state witness.
+His rise in the ranks of Cosa Nostra was due to his proven abilities as a killer and his close connection to Leoluca Bagarella, Riina’s brother-in-law.
+"He shoots like a god, and is not afraid of anything", according to a pentito – a mafioso turned state witness.

 Vitale cooperated in the kidnap and killing of Giuseppe Di Matteo, the son of fellow mafioso Santino Di Matteo, who had become a pentito in 1993.
 The boy was held for 26 months to force his father to retract his testimony.
 The boy was finally strangled on the orders of Giovanni Brusca.
-Subsequently the body was dissolved in a barrel of acid to destroy the evidence.
+Subsequently, the body was dissolved in a barrel of acid to destroy the evidence.
 Vitale, who allegedly supplied the acid, was found guilty of murder and sentenced to life in prison.

 Contrasts in Cosa Nostra

 In the 1990s a war of power in Partinico set the Geraci family, headed by Nenè Geraci, against the Vitale family.
-The Geraci’s, their heir Filippo Nania and their allies the Lo Iacono's were loyal to Bernardo Provenzano, while the Vitale’s were supported by Totò Riina and Leoluca Bagarella.
+The Geracis, their heir Filippo Nania and their allies the Lo Iaconos were loyal to Bernardo Provenzano, while the Vitales were supported by Totò Riina and Leoluca Bagarella.

 According to his sister, the pentita Giusy Vitale, some "young turks" within Cosa Nostra wanted to set aside Bernardo Provenzano in 1998.
 Next to Vitale they were Giovanni Brusca, Domenico Raccuglia and Matteo Messina Denaro.
-The younger bosses wanted to take strategical decisions without prior consent of Provenzano.
-They told him to "go home and take care of your family."
+The younger bosses wanted to take strategic decisions without the prior consent of Provenzano.
+They told him to "go home and take care of your family".

 Arrest

-On September 28, 1997, he was stopped and held under observation, but managed to escape before he was arrested.
-He was finally arrested on April 14, 1998.
+On 28 September 1997, he was stopped and held under observation but managed to escape before he was arrested.
+He was finally arrested on 14 April 1998.
 When he was transferred by the police from the police station to prison, they were assaulted by screaming and kicking Vitale blood-family members, including his wife Maria Lo Baido and three of his four children.